feathersjs/feathers/documentation.md

 ### create

 `create(data, params, callback)` creates a new resource with `data`.
-The callback should be called with that resource (and the id initialized).
+The callback should be called with the newly created resource data.

 __REST__

-> POST todo
+  POST todo
-> { "description": "I really have to iron" }
+  { "description": "I really have to iron" }

 By default the body can be eihter JSON or form encoded as long as the content type is set accordingly.